siberianfox/g2wiki/Raster-Streaming-Protocol.md

 ##Protocol Design
 Some vocabulary:

-- `Pixel` - a dot in the image - the smallest resolution of the image - e.g. 300 PPI
+- `Pixel` - a dot in the image - the smallest resolution of the image; e.g. 300 PPI
-- `Dot` - a step on the machine - the smallest resolution of the laser engraver machine - e.g. 1200 DPI
+- `Dot` - a step on the machine - the smallest resolution of the laser engraver machine; e.g. 1200 DPI
 - `Image Header` - metadata describing the image, but not the rendering operation
 - `Pixel Array` - the image data itself
 - `Render Header` - metadata to set up the rendering operation
 - `Render` or rendering operation - a single raster image lasered onto some surface

 ### MVP Protocol
-The MVP protocol is limited to the following assumptions:

-- The image will be rendered in an X/Y grid - no Z movement is possible
-- A number of settings that could be expanded are fixed - see Protocol Extensions for discussion
+The MVP protocol should cover most common use cases.
+See Protocol Extensions for a discussion of additional features that may become useful.

 The protocol consists of four parts that are sent as different data elements in order.
-This could be packaged as a canned cycle, or a "gcodeless" option like a REST API.

-1. **Render Header** - defines the setup parameters for the render, including:
+1. **Render Header** - defines the setup parameters for the rendering operation
+1. **Image Header** - contains metadata about the image itself
+1. **Pixel Array** - contains the image contents
+1. **Render End** - a command to end the rendering operation

+#### Render Header

   - Unit vector setting horizontal (X) and vertical (Y) directions from origin (See Note 1).
 Values of 1 or -1 specify straight lines and may be used to accomplish vertical or horizontal flips.
 Non-integer values are used to specify diagonal scan lines.
 The unit vector must obey this equality: 1 = sqrt(x^2 + y^2)